 In detail, here’s what each phase should entail to serve its purpose:

-90 days out: Analyse last year’s data, forecast demand, define SLAs, and finalise capacity plans, including any outsourcing or automation decisions.
+90 days out: Analyse past data, forecast demand, and finalise capacity plans.

 Real-Time Operations Management